claudiok/icetray-dataclasses/resources/docs/i3mctree.rst

     Returns the single particle that best matches a comparison function.
-    Function is a callable which takes two I3Particles, compares them, and returns an integer (positive = first particle is better).
+    Function is a callable which takes two I3Particles, compares them, and returns true/false (true = first is less than second).

   * GetFilter(Tree, Function)